streets/technion-guide-bot/README.md

 # Facebook Messanger bot for Technion

 Have you ever asked yourself `Where's this Cooper 123 build?
-How do I get there?` Campus navigation is the constant struggle for freshmans and seniors sometimes.
+How do I get there?` Campus navigation is a constant struggle for freshmen and even seniors sometimes.

 This a simple facebook messanger bot that can tell you directions to the necessary building on campus that you are looking for.